 The notes payable to DBED due in 2021 and 2004 are unsecured.
 The note due in 2021 was issued in 1996 and provided for quarterly payments of principal and interest beginning May 1, 2006, with interest accruing at 4% beginning on May 1, 2001, resulting in an initial effective interest rate of 2.97%.
 The Project was unable to make the principal and interest payments due and additional interest was being accrued over the remaining term of the note at an effective interest rate of 3.23%.
 Pursuant to the terms of the Cash Flow Sharing Agreement, unpaid interest on the note at the date of the agreement, which totaled \$930,000, is payable from available funds, as defined, based upon specified percentages for accrued obligations due DBED, DNR, MEDCO and Allegany County.
-After the accrued obligations have been paid in full, the note and interest accruing after the date of the agreement is payable from available funds, as defined, based upon a split of 33-1/3% each for accruing obligations due DBED, DNR and MEDCO.
+After the accrued obligations have been paid in full, the note and interest accruing after the date of the agreement is payable from available funds. as defined, based upon a split of 33-1/3% each for accruing obligations due DBED, DNR and MEDCO.
 The note due in 2004 is non-interest bearing and was not required to be paid at maturity under the subordination agreement relating to the note because the balances in the Series 1996A debt service reserve fund and the operating reserve and renewal and replacement funds did not meet their respective requirements.
 Pursuant to the terms of the Cash Flow Sharing Agreement, after the accrued obligations have been paid in full, the note is payable from available funds, as defined, based upon a split of 33-1/3% each for accruing obligations due DBED, DNR and MEDCO.
-Interest expense incurred on these notes for the years ended June 30, 2009 and 2008 was \$113,104 and \$103,052, respectively.
+Interest expense incurred on these notes for the years ended June 30, 2010 and 2009 was \$120,000 and \$113,104, respectively.

-The notes payable to DBED due in 2006 and 2028 were unsecured and beginning July 1, 2004, payments on the notes were subordinated to the interest payable on the Series 1996A bonds.
+Prior to the refunding discussed below, the Project had two additional outstanding notes payable to DBED.
+These notes were due in 2006 and 2028 and were unsecured.
+Beginning July 1, 2004, payments on the notes were subordinated to the interest payable on the Series 1996A bonds.
 Beginning December 1, 2006, payments on the notes due in 2006 and 2028 were also subordinated to the principal of the Series 1996A bonds.
 The note due in 2006 provided for quarterly payments of principal and interest beginning July 3, 2003 at an interest rate of 3.00%.
 The note due in 2028 provided for quarterly payments of principal and interest beginning July 3, 2005, with interest only payable through April 3, 2004 at an interest rate of 3.00%.
 Scheduled payments of principal on the notes were not made, as there was not sufficient cash flow available.
 The \$45,163 that had been paid on the note was repaid to the Project by DBED in 2009.
-The Project did not make the interest payments due after July 1, 2006 (\$195,972 and \$145,548 at December 1, 2008 and June 30, 2008, respectively).
-Interest expense incurred on these notes for the years ended June 30, 2009 and 2008 was \$50,259 and \$120,622, respectively.
+The Project did not make the interest payments due after July 1, 2006 (\$195,972 at December 1, 2008).
+Interest expense incurred on these notes for the year ended June 30, 2009 was \$50,259.